-Q. If there are other worlds with developing civilizations, and if some are more advanced as us, then they would need more time than fundamentalists allow, wouldn't they?
+Q. If there are other worlds with developing civilisations, and if some are more advanced as us, then they would need more time than fundamentalists allow, wouldn't they?

 A. That is logical.
 Consider the sun.
 Was it created just for a short 7,000 year mission?
 The sun burns 250 million tons of mass every minute.
 Since there is no known source of replenishment which can supply new mass to it at even a small fraction of this rate, we must assume that the sun has been given a fixed amount of mass from the beginning.
 At the present rate of loss, it will continue burning for another 15 million years, or possibly even longer.

-I ask myself the question: Why would God create such a magnificent object, with the potential to burn for millions of years, and then extinguish it after a short 7,000 years?
-Is the whole universe, with its trillions of suns, to be "shut down" after only a few thousand years?
+I ask myself the question: Why would Elohim (God) create such a magnificent object, with the potential to burn for millions of years, and then extinguish it after a short 7,000 years?
+Is the whole universe, with its trillions of suns, to be 'shut down' after only a few thousand years?

 These are just questions but they are ones that deserve answers.
 Perhaps they are the wrong questions, perhaps not.
-I believe God to be a God of economy.
-I also believe that God, in His greatness, has not gone to all the trouble of building this vast universe just for this little planet.
+I believe Elohim (God) to be an Elohim (God) of economy.
+I also believe that Elohim (God), in His greatness, has not gone to all the trouble of building this vast universe just for this little planet.
 That is not to undervalue the human species, which we know is precious to Him, but simply to try and put things into proportion.
-I am not God, but were I God, I would not limit My creative activities to one small planet.
-Again, this is only a personal opinion and maybe, for some reason unknown to me, God did only create one inhabited world.
+I am not Elohim (God), but were I Elohim (God), I would probably not limit My creative activities to one small planet.
+Again, this is only a personal opinion and maybe, for some reason unknown to me, Elohim (God) did only create one inhabited world.

 It is interesting to observe, however, that man stands midway in size between an atom and a star.
 He is almost exactly as much larger than an atom as a star is larger than a man.
 Is this not interesting?
 There is a valuable spiritual key here.
 And yet we can neither understand fully what a star is or what an atom is!
 They are either too small or too big for us to comprehend.
 Particle physics is nowadays largely philosophy, the search for real or imaginary particles.
 Cosmology is largely guesswork since we cannot dissect a star on a laboratory table.
 Here we are, suspended between two poles of size -- the smallest, and the largest!

 There are other parallels too.
 Spengler likens cultural units to plant growth.
 They pass through the stages of growth, blossoming and decaying.
 An apparently immutable law governs the rise and fall of races and cultures.
 History seems to circle in fixed orbits and with as predetermined a movement as the stars themselves.
 It is as though a plan is being worked out amongst us at all levels of creation.
 Even stars come and go, flaring into existence in a burst of glory and then finally burning themselves out.
-There is strong evidence that they are still being created today.
+There is some evidence that stars are still coming into existence today.